Skip to content

 CLI Efficiency

-• Use dry-run subcommand first to validate your setup
+• Use migrate --dry-run first to validate your setup

 • Run scripts during off-peak hours for large repositories